 WHY IS IT CALLED “PUTTANESCA”?

 The word “Puttanesca” literally translates to “in the style of prostitutes,” or “whore’s pasta”, as it is more commonly known.
 This classic Italian pasta dish was invented in Naples in the mid- 20th century and there are many explanations about the origin of its name.

 One of the most popular stories tells that the dish was so popular among prostitutes because it was so cheap and quick to make in between appointments.
-However, according to another theory – which seems more plausible – the origin of the name might be related to the word “puttanata” in Italian (which means “rubbish” or “shit”).
+However, according to another theory, the origin of the name might be related to the word “puttanata” in Italian (which means “rubbish” or “shit”).

 Whatever the truth about its origins and myths, we all agree that spaghetti alla puttanesca tastes good!

 Canned tomatoes are more common for spaghetti alla puttanesca, however, fresh cherry tomatoes add fresh flavor and make a more enjoyable meal when the weather gets warmer.

 Capers are the small flower buds of the Capparis shrub, which grows in the Mediterranean.
 They’re a versatile store cupboard ingredient and are good for adding a distinctive sour/salty flavor to many savory dishes.
 Capers preserved in sea salt are much better than the ones preserved in vinegar, they have a fresher and floral aroma.
 If you can choose between the two options, go for capers packed in sea salt, but make sure to rinse them well, you want to wash out enough of the salt.

 Anchovies might be an acquired taste for many, but they are absolutely flavor bombs.
 These tiny fishes packed in oil or salt bring the puttanesca sauce to a high level of flavor.
 If you use anchovies packed in salt, soak them in cold water for 10 minutes and wash them under running water rubbing the salt off with your fingers.